 During my seven years at UW-Madison, I worked with dozens of outstanding graduate students and learned many things from them.
 I served regularly on three preliminary exam committees at Wisconsin Sociology: (1) Crime, Deviance, and Social Control, (2) Law and Society, and (3) Organizations and Occupations.
 I was also a faculty co-sponsor of the Legal Studies Workshop, the campus-wide law and society workshop that trains a large number of students interested in law-related interdisciplinary research.

 My teaching at the University of Toronto started in 2017.
-I have taught the graduate-level Sociology of Law (SOC6306) at the St. George campus and the undergraduate-level Law and Social Theory (SOC325), Research Project in Criminology, Law and Society (SOC440), and Sociology of Law and Lawyers (SOC475) at the Mississauga campus.
-I will continue to offer those courses and also teach a graduate-level political sociology course (tentatively titled "Nation-States and Globalization") in 2019-2020.
+I have taught the graduate-level Contemporary Sociological Theory (SOC6101), Sociology of Law (SOC6106), Law, Politics and Globalization (SOC6406), and The Legal Profession (CRI3340) at the St. George campus and the undergraduate-level Introduction to Sociology (SOC100), Sociology of Law (SOC216), Law and Social Theory (SOC325), The Legal Profession (SOC357), Sociology of Organizations (SOC361), Research Projects in Criminology, Law and Society (SOC440), and Sociology of Law and Lawyers (SOC475) at the Mississauga campus.